SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 As we can see, the resulting cube is scalar and has longitude and latitude coordinates with the values defined in our sample points.

-It isn't necessary to specify sample points for each dimension.
-Any dimensions that aren't specified are preserved:
+It isn't necessary to specify sample points for every dimension, only those that you wish to interpolate over:

     >>> result = air_temp.interpolate([('longitude', 0)], iris.analysis.Linear())
     >>> print 'Original:', air_temp.summary(shorten=True)